-We are happy to announce the arrival of new puppies on July 9, 2020.
-We keep our pups at least 10 weeks before they are released to their new homes.
+We are happy to announce the arrival of new puppies (3 boys and 2 girls) on February 17, 2023.
+They are now 6 weeks old - We keep our pups at least 10 weeks before they are released to their new homes.
 They are not nursing anymore, but the mom still plays an important part in teaching these youngsters manners.

 My pet quality pups sell for $3000.
 Visits are encouraged so that we can meet and I can introduce you to my adult dogs.
 I prefer to not ship my puppies but have made exceptions with older pups.